Skip to contents

 Text cleaning

-Before matching, by default, clean_text() is applied to standardize text.
-It lowercases text, removes excess punctuation, replaces line breaks and dashes with spaces, and collapses multiple spaces into a single space.
+Before matching, by default, clean_text() is applied to standardize text for better matching in messy text.
+It converts text to lowercase, removes excess punctuation, replaces line breaks and dashes with spaces, and collapses multiple spaces into a single space.
 Text cleaning is applied only during matching and does not modify the original input data.
 Users can disable this behavior by setting do_clean_text = FALSE.

 text <- " HELLO---WORLD "